warpaltarpers/cuphead-alt-controller/README.md

 # "Cuphead" Alternative Controller
-An .ino for TeensyLC made to turn a mug into an alternative controller for Studio MDHR's "Cuphead" (for IMS390S "Burn the Keyboard" SP'18)
+An .ino for TeensyLC made to turn a mug into an alternative controller for StudioMDHR's "Cuphead" (for IMS390S "Burn the Keyboard" SP'18)

 The [Design Report](https://docs.google.com/document/d/1bVKLbjspTOwscXrEG_gtuiHMzoH2TBrz9G9ib3bNnZ8/edit?usp=sharing) can be found here.